Changing a User Password

 3. In the 'Repeat new password' field, enter the same password you entered in the 'New Password' field.

-If additional password security has been configured for passwords on your system, specifically 'Password Strength Validation,' any new passwords must conform to those standards.
-For more information on establishing robust password security protocols, refer to the Security Policy topic in the System Setup documentation here.
+Note: If additional password security has been configured for passwords on your system, specifically 'Password Strength Validation,' any new passwords must conform to those standards.
+For more information on establishing robust password security protocols, refer to the Security Policy topic.